psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

     ```
     $ cd ..
     ```
-    Where ever you may roam, you can jump instantly back to your home directory using
+    Where you may roam, you can jump instantly back to your home directory using
     ```
     $ cd ~
     ```